Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

-The Martin Road Series D-10E a non-scalloped Sitka spruce X-bracing with Sapele back & sides, compensated white Tusq saddle, 16” radius, plastic bridge pins, Fishman MX-T electronics, select Hardwood neck, Performing Artist neck profile with High-Performance Taper, and hand-rubbed finish.
+The Martin Road Series D-10E has a non-scalloped Sitka spruce X-bracing with Sapele back & sides, compensated white Tusq saddle, 16” radius, plastic bridge pins, Fishman MX-T electronics, select Hardwood neck, Performing Artist neck profile with High-Performance Taper, and hand-rubbed finish.

 As this is not an ornate guitar with fancy inlays and stuff like that, this is what a great guitar should sound like.
 You’ll easily hear the way every string sounds as clear and loud as the others.

-This has everything to do with the non-scalloped X-bracing and the way they build their tops, it just projects the way a guitar should, not muddy on low strings and too bright on the highs.
+This has everything to do with the non-scalloped X-bracing and the way they build their tops.
+It just projects the way a guitar should, not muddy on low strings and too bright on the highs.
 It sounds superb, plain and simple.
 Clear, bright, and articulate.

-There is just something awesome about that Martin sound, full and rich, the sound is really the thing here.
+There is just something awesome about that Martin sound.
+Full and rich, the sound is really the thing here.
 It is everything you’d expect from a Martin guitar.
 The quality and workmanship of this guitar are outstanding.
 I would recommend this guitar to anyone looking for an all-solid wood guitar.

 To top it all, Martin provides a high-quality padded case with the guitar, so your guitar will be well-protected when you’re not playing it.

-- Genuine Martin feel
+- Authentic Martin Dreadnought feel

-- Excellent sound, either acoustically or plugged-in
+- Excellent sound, both acoustically and plugged-in

 - Built to last for decades